Leslie cube: Device

+The cube

-It was devised in 1804 by John Leslie (1766–1832), a Scottish mathematician and physicist.
-In the version of the experiment described by John Tyndall in the late 1800s, one of the cube's vertical sides is coated with a layer of gold, another with a layer of silver, a third with a layer of copper, while the fourth side is coated with a varnish of isinglass.
+The Leslie cube was devised in 1804 by John Leslie (1766–1832), a Scottish mathematician and physicist.
+In the version of the experiment described by John Tyndall in the late 1800s, one of the cube's vertical sides is coated with a layer of gold, another with a layer of silver, a third with a layer of copper, and the fourth with a varnish of isinglass.
 The cube is made from a solid block of metal with a central cavity.
-In use, the cavity was filled with hot water; the entire cube has essentially the same temperature as the water.
-The thermal detector (on the far right in the figure) showed much greater emission from the side with varnish than from any of the other three sides.
+In use, the cavity is filled with hot water; the entire cube has essentially the same temperature as the water.

+Mirror and detector

+Leslie added a concave mirror next to the cube to focus radiant heat into a thermometer.
+He used a differential thermometer consisting of a U-shaped capillary tube, with one arm having a very narrow and the other a wider.
+At each end of the tube were identical sealed glass bulbs filled with air, forming a closed system.
+The capillaries were filled with sulfuric acid tinted with carmine.
+When one bulb received more radiant heat than the other, the liquid column in the capillary moved, with the displacement reflecting the temperature difference between the two bulbs.
+To measure radiant heat, the instrument was placed so that one bulb was located at the focal point of a concave mirror.

+Modern explanation

 The upper images of Leslie's cube (in color) are thermographs generated by an infrared camera; the black and white images underneath are photographs taken with an ordinary camera.
 The face of the cube that has been painted black emits thermal radiation strongly.
 The polished face of the aluminum cube emits much more weakly, and the reflected image of the warm hand is clear.

 In contemporary terms, the emissivities of shiny metals are low.
-Isinglass is an organic glue, and has a much larger emissivity than the metals.
+Isinglass is an organic glue and has a much greater emissivity than the metals.
 Leslie's cube is still in use to demonstrate and measure the variations in emissivities for different materials.
-In the figure, the false color images ("thermographs") of a cube at about 55 °C were taken with an infrared camera; the black and white photographs are taken with an ordinary camera.
+In the figure, the false color images (thermographs) of a cube at about 55 °C were taken with an infrared camera; the black and white photographs are taken with an ordinary camera.
 The black face of the cube is highly emissive, as indicated by the reddish color of the thermograph.
 The mirror-like, polished face of the aluminum cube emits thermal radiation weakly, as indicated by the blue color.
-The reflection of the experimenter's hand is green, which corresponds to a high emissivity surface near body temperature (37 °C).
+The reflection of the experimenter's hand is green, which corresponds to a high-emissivity surface near body temperature (37 °C).
 The photographs also show that the white painted surface is nearly as emissive as a black surface.